materialdigital/pmd-server/docs/pages/services/pyiron.md

    cd pyiron
    ```
 2) Providing the values for the keys in the `config.json` file.
 The keys are:
-- `OAUTH2_TOKEN_URL`: Keycloak Tocken URL; here you need only to change the domain and the realm
+- `OAUTH2_TOKEN_URL`: Keycloak Token URL; here you need only to change the domain and the realm
 - `OAUTH2_AUTHORIZE_URL`:Keycloak authorize URL; here you need only to change the domain and the realm
 - `OAUTH2_USERDATA_URL`: Keycloak userdate URL; here you need only to change the domain and the realm
 - `OAUTH_CALLBACK_URL`: Keycloak call back URL; here you need only to change the domain
 - `CLIENT_ID`: The client ID defined in Keycloak
 - `CLIENT_SECRET`: The secret for the client, provided from the Keycloak instance
-- `PYIRON_BASE`: The relavant information of pyiron_base image in the form of `image_name:tag, e.g. pyiron/base:2021-06-04`
+- `PYIRON_BASE`: The relevant information of pyiron_base image in the form of `image_name:tag, e.g. pyiron/base:2021-06-04`
-- `PYIRON_ATOMISTIC`: The relavant information of pyiron_atomistics image in the form of `image_name:tag, e.g. pyiron/pyiron:2021-06-04`
+- `PYIRON_ATOMISTIC`: The relevant information of pyiron_atomistics image in the form of `image_name:tag, e.g. pyiron/pyiron:2021-06-04`
-- `PYIRON_CONTINUUM`: The relavant information of pyiron_continuum image in the form of `image_name:tag, e.g. pyiron/continuum:2021-06-04`.
+- `PYIRON_CONTINUUM`: The relevant information of pyiron_continuum image in the form of `image_name:tag, e.g. pyiron/continuum:2021-06-04`.
-- `PYIRON_EXPERIMENTAL`: The relavant information of pyiron_experimental image in the form of `image_name:tag, e.g. pyiron/experimental:2021-06-04`
+- `PYIRON_EXPERIMENTAL`: The relevant information of pyiron_experimental image in the form of `image_name:tag, e.g. pyiron/experimental:2021-06-04`
 - `MEM_LIMIT`: The limiting amount of RAM per user
 - `CPU_LIMIT`: The limiting amount of VCPU per user
 - `ADMIN_USER`: The username of jupyterhub admin, this username should be consistent with the username in the keycloak instance
 - `POSTGRES_PASSWORD`: A password for the postgres database

 3) run the `config.py` script from the pmd-server parent directory.